Arizona State Retirement System Boosts Stock Position in Zentalis Pharmaceuticals, Inc. (NASDAQ:ZNTL)

-Arizona State Retirement System grew its stake in Zentalis Pharmaceuticals, Inc. (NASDAQ:ZNTL) by 3.8% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 5,520 shares of the company’s stock after buying an additional 200 shares during the quarter.
-Arizona State Retirement System’s holdings in Zentalis Pharmaceuticals were worth $294,000 as of its most recent SEC filing.
+Arizona State Retirement System grew its stake in Zentalis Pharmaceuticals, Inc. (NASDAQ:ZNTL) by 3.8% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 5,520 shares of the company’s stock after purchasing an additional 200 shares during the period.
+Arizona State Retirement System’s holdings in Zentalis Pharmaceuticals were worth $294,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds also recently modified their holdings of the company.
-Federated Hermes Inc. lifted its holdings in shares of Zentalis Pharmaceuticals by 80.3% in the 1st quarter.
-Federated Hermes Inc. now owns 1,404,339 shares of the company’s stock valued at $60,934,000 after buying an additional 625,264 shares during the period.
-Alliancebernstein L.P. raised its holdings in shares of Zentalis Pharmaceuticals by 32.5% during the first quarter.
-Alliancebernstein L.P. now owns 1,105,282 shares of the company’s stock valued at $47,958,000 after acquiring an additional 270,834 shares during the last quarter.
-Polar Capital Holdings Plc raised its holdings in shares of Zentalis Pharmaceuticals by 100.0% during the first quarter.
-Polar Capital Holdings Plc now owns 450,000 shares of the company’s stock valued at $19,526,000 after acquiring an additional 225,000 shares during the last quarter.
-Geode Capital Management LLC raised its holdings in shares of Zentalis Pharmaceuticals by 10.6% during the first quarter.
-Geode Capital Management LLC now owns 366,840 shares of the company’s stock valued at $15,917,000 after acquiring an additional 35,051 shares during the last quarter.
-Finally, Northern Trust Corp raised its holdings in shares of Zentalis Pharmaceuticals by 0.3% during the first quarter.
-Northern Trust Corp now owns 283,323 shares of the company’s stock valued at $12,293,000 after acquiring an additional 881 shares during the last quarter.
-87.96% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds also recently bought and sold shares of the company.
+New York State Common Retirement Fund grew its position in shares of Zentalis Pharmaceuticals by 8.3% in the second quarter.
+New York State Common Retirement Fund now owns 29,247 shares of the company’s stock valued at $1,556,000 after purchasing an additional 2,247 shares in the last quarter.
+Millennium Management LLC purchased a new position in Zentalis Pharmaceuticals in the first quarter worth approximately $5,564,000.
+Verition Fund Management LLC grew its position in Zentalis Pharmaceuticals by 459.4% in the first quarter.
+Verition Fund Management LLC now owns 64,718 shares of the company’s stock worth $2,808,000 after acquiring an additional 53,148 shares during the period.
+Royal Bank of Canada grew its position in Zentalis Pharmaceuticals by 254.0% in the first quarter.
+Royal Bank of Canada now owns 2,365 shares of the company’s stock worth $103,000 after acquiring an additional 1,697 shares during the period.
+Finally, Polar Capital Holdings Plc grew its position in Zentalis Pharmaceuticals by 100.0% in the first quarter.
+Polar Capital Holdings Plc now owns 450,000 shares of the company’s stock worth $19,526,000 after acquiring an additional 225,000 shares during the period.
+Institutional investors and hedge funds own 87.96% of the company’s stock.

 Zentalis Pharmaceuticals, Inc, a clinical-stage biopharmaceutical company, focuses on discovering and developing small molecule therapeutics for the treatment of various cancers.
 Its lead product candidates are the ZN-c5, an oral selective estrogen receptor degrader that is in a Phase 1/2 clinical trial for the treatment of advanced estrogen receptor-positive, human epidermal growth factor receptor 2-negative, or advanced or metastatic breast cancer; and ZN-c3, an inhibitor of WEE1, a protein tyrosine kinase, which is in Phase 1/2 clinical trial for the treatment of advanced solid tumors, as well as in Phase 1b clinical trial in combination with chemotherapy in patients with advanced ovarian cancer.